-Surgery Scheduling and Requirements
+Surgery Scheduling And Requirements

-- 1. Dr. Schneider and his care team will discuss the following with you: - a.
+- 1. Your surgeon and care team will discuss with you the following: - a.
 Indications for surgery - b.
 Benefits/Risks of surgery - c.
 Alternatives to surgery - 2.
-Finalize with Dr. Schneider that you wish to proceed with shoulder replacement surgery. - 3.
-You will meet with your surgery scheduler to schedule your surgery. - 4.
-Prior to your scheduled surgery, you will REQUIRE medical clearance from your primary medical provider.
+Finalize with your surgeon that you wish to proceed with shoulder replacement surgery. - 3.
+You will be contacted by your surgery scheduler to schedule your surgery. - 4.
+If you would like financial guidance or information about what your insurance plan will cover, please refer to detailed financial information on page 30 for answers to questions regarding billing and insurance. - 5.
+Prior to your scheduled surgery, we will REQUIRE medical clearance from your primary medical provider.
 Medical clearance typically includes a physical examination, blood work, EKG, and any other tests deemed necessary by your PROVIDER.
 Surgery cannot proceed without prior clearance!
-If you do not have a primary medical provider, please let us know and we will help to arrange medical clearance for you. - 5.
-Dr. Schneider and the care team STRONGLY SUGGEST that you please watch our presurgery shoulder education video to help prepare you and answer any questions.
-Please scan the QR code below to watch this educational video. - 6.
+If you do not have a primary medical provider, please let us know and we will arrange medical clearance for you. - 6.
+Your surgeon and care team STRONGLY SUGGEST that you attend a pre-surgery shoulder education class to help prepare you and answer any questions.
+Please refer to Page 9 for the surgical facility contact information to arrange your pre-surgical shoulder education class.
+These classes are also available online for your convenience. - 7.
 Plan to have a family member or friend support person to attend the class with you, take you home from the surgical facility and assist you while recovering at home.